Let Us Safely Relocate The Groundhogs Away From Your Home

 - Burrowing in your yard

 In certain circumstances, we conduct trapping solutions for wildlife removal issues.
 This is only enforced when the animal is in the immediate vicinity and must be removed right there and then.
-All trapping methods conducted by SOS Wildlife Control are in accordance is Ontario rules and regulations.
+All trapping methods conducted by Markham Wildlife Control are in accordance to Ontario rules and regulations.
 When trapping wildlife, the animal is released in the general vicinity of the place found.
-Relocation is only used if necessary as when wildlife are moved they are often disoriented with no known source of food and water.
+Relocation is only used if necessary, as when wildlife are moved they are often disoriented with no known source of food and water.
 Never are wildlife relocated to an area exceeding 1 km.
-All processes are humane and by Ontario regulation standards.
+All animal control processes are humane and approved by Ontario regulation standards.

-Groundhogs, also known as Woodchucks are part of a family of mammals called Sciuridae (along with squirrel and marmots).
+Groundhogs, also known as Woodchucks are part of a family of mammals called Sciuridae (along with squirrels and marmots).
 As mentioned above, these little guys can cause problems for property owners for many reasons.
-They dig and burrow under structures which can be a nuisance for some
+They dig and burrow under structures which can be a nuisance for many, especially homeowners with decks and porches which are perfect and cozy places for groundhogs to bunk in.
+These burrows often serve as safe spaces for a groundhog to hibernate, breed and sleep in.
+With this being said, their burrows are composed of various paths and chambers dedicated to their own separate function.
+In fact, a section of the groundhog burrow is solely used for excretory purposes.
+If you suspect a groundhog’s presence, checking under property structures can be a simple way to validate it.

-Groundhogs breed once they’ve reach their second year.
-Once a female groundhog is pregnant, there is a gestation period of about a month.
-When they are born (usually in the spring months), the young groundhog is fully dependent on their mother for guidance who encourage their young to mimic their behavior.
-Once the groundhog is independent (around August), they break apart to find their own shelter.
+The lifespan of most wild groundhogs range between four to five years while groundhogs held in captivity can live as long as 14 years.
+They begin to breed once they’ve reach their second year.
+Breeding season for these animals occur in the late winter months (typically mid-February), after hibernating through the icy season.
+Once a female groundhog is pregnant, she undergoes a gestation period of about a month.
+When the offspring are born (usually in the spring months), the young groundhogs are fully dependent on their mothers for guidance.
+Aside from feeding, the mother’s main role is to encourage the young to mimic her behavior as preparation for adulthood.
+Once the groundhog is independent (around August), they break apart from their caregivers to find their own shelter.